-The Program Activity Coordinator shall review and investigate the compliant/grievance.
-If a faculty or staff member is involved, the Program Activity Coordinator will apprise the individual of the alleged complaint/grievance.
-Upon receipt of the complaint/grievance notice, the Program Activity Coordinator shall arrange a face-to-face meeting with the parties involved to see if a resolution can be found at this level within 10 business days of receiving the complaint/grievance notice.
+The Assistant Director of Nursing Education shall review and investigate the complaint/grievance.
+If a faculty or staff member is involved, the Assistant Director of Nursing Education will apprise the individual of the alleged complaint/grievance.
+Upon receipt of the complaint/grievance notice, the Assistant Director of Nursing Education shall arrange a face-to-face meeting with the parties involved to see if a resolution can be found at this level within 10 business days of receiving the complaint/grievance notice.
 A written notice of the decision shall be provided to the student normally within ten (10) business days of receipt of the student's grievance.
-In the event that the complaint/grievance is not resolved to the student's satisfaction, he or she may appeal the decision or action and will be advised in writing of the process to do so.
+In the event that the complaint/grievance is not resolved to the student's satisfaction, he or she may appeal the decision or action by following the appeal process as outlined in Level III.